r-lib/pkgdepends/tests/testthat/_snaps/sysreqs2.md

 # sysreqs2_command error

     Code
-      sysreqs2_command("foobar", "2023")
+      sysreqs2_command("foobar-2023")
     Error <rlib_error_3_0>
       !
 Unknown OS.
-Don't know how to install system packages for foobar 2023
+Don't know how to query or install system packages for foobar-2023.

 # do not run update if nothing to do